StackStorm/st2docs/docs/source/chatops/msteams_is_a_diva.rst

     Make sure that the files themselves are located at the root of the zip file and not in a directory in the zip file root!

+The Orky project has a complete
+`example manifest.json file <https://github.com/OfficeDev/Orky/blob/master/OrkyDemoManifest/manifest.json>`_
+you can take a look at for more information.

 Sideload the application manifest into Microsoft Teams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~